JuliaPCL/PCL.jl/README.md

 <div align="center"><img src="examples/images/region_growing_rgb_segmentation.png" /></div>

-You can find more examples in [examples directory](examples/).

 ### Jupyter integration

 http://nbviewer.jupyter.org/gist/r9y9/6ed9a1d0b46993d374f5

+You can find more examples in [examples directory](examples/).

 ## Something missing?

 You have two solutions:

 1. Write C++ using Cxx.jl.
 No glue code is required, but cannot get full benefit of Julia.
-2. Write Julia glue code (e.g. Julia type for C++ class, with appropriate generic functions), need certain work to maintain though.
+2. Write Julia glue code (e.g. Julia type for C++ class, with appropriate functions), need certain work to maintain though.

 Currently PCL.jl takes the second approach.
 I'm still thinking what is the best way to make PCL.jl more usable.